Kathleen Marie Doyle is an award-winning writer and teacher committed to education, the environment, and democracy.

 Finding Pop Pop

-Delaware Press Association 2023 First Prize Award for Children’s Book Fiction, National Federation of Press Women Award, 2023
+Delaware Press Association 2023 First Place Award for Children’s Book Fiction

 When a young child’s grandfather comes to live with him, they become best friends.
 When Pop Pop gets ill, he tells the child, “My spirit will always be with you.”
 After Pop Pop dies, the child searches everywhere for Pop Pop’s spirit and discovers the healing power of happy memories.